-Cancer research is the priority at the Ontario Cancer Institute (OCI), one of the University Health Network's five research institutes.
+Cancer research is the priority at the Princess Margaret (PM) Cancer Centre, one of the University Health Network's five research institutes.

 Researchers here employ state-of-the-art tools in genomics, proteomics, structural biology, molecular biology, biophysics and the behavioural sciences.

 With these tools they analyze cancerous cells at the molecular level; test gene and cellular therapies for cancer and other diseases; develop new technologies for diagnosing and treating cancer; determine the effects of diet and behaviour on cancer risks; and develop and test informatics tools for the large-scale analysis of patient populations.

 Download a one-page fact sheet that highlights PM research advancements and statistics.

 The newest addition to the PM Cancer Centre, this institute will accelerate the pace of breakthrough cancer research, facilitating the translation of cancer discoveries into new life-saving therapies and more personalized cancer treatments for each patient.